carineang/tp/docs/DeveloperGuide.md

 **Actor**: `User`

-**Use Case**: `UC01 - Deleting a contact`
+**Use Case**: `UC01 - Deleting client contacts`

-**Guarantees**: `If MSS reaches step 4, the requested contact will be deleted`
+**Guarantees**: `If MSS reaches step 4, the requested client contact(s) will be deleted`

 **MSS**:
 1. User requests to list contacts.
 2. Notarius displays a list of contacts.
-3. User requests to delete a specific contact in the list.
+3. User requests to delete specific contacts in the list.
-4. Notarius deletes the contact and confirms that the contact has been deleted.
+4. Notarius deletes the contacts and confirms that the contacts has been deleted.

    Use case ends.

 **Extensions**:

 * 1a.
-Notarius is unable to find the specified contact.
+Notarius detects an invalid list command from the user.
   * 1a1.
 Notarius alerts the user about the error.
   * 1a2.
 User retypes the command.
+  * Steps 1a-1a2 are repeated until the command format is valid.
+  * Use case resumes from step 2.

+* 3a.
+Notarius is unable to find some of the specified contact(s).
+  * 3a1.
+Notarius alerts the user about the error.
+  * 3a2.
+User retypes the command.
-  * Steps 1a-1a2 are repeated until the contact specified exists.
+  * Steps 3a-3a2 are repeated until the specified contact(s) exist.
   * Use case resumes from step 4.

-* 1b.
-Notarius uncovers an empty field description.
+* 3b.
+Notarius uncovers a prefix with an empty value.
-  * 1b1.
+  * 3b1.
 Notarius alerts the user about the issue.
-  * 1b2.
-User retypes the command with a non-empty value for the specified field.
+  * 3b2.
+User retypes the command with a non-empty value for the specified prefix.
-  * Steps 1b-1b2 are repeated until the field is no longer empty.
+  * Steps 3b-3b2 are repeated until the prefix is no longer empty.
   * Use case resumes from step 4.

-* 1c.
-Notarius uncovers an invalid contact identifier.
+* 3c.
+Notarius uncovers some invalid contact identifiers.
-  * 1c1.
+  * 3c1.
 Notarius alerts the user about the issue.
-  * 1c2.
+  * 3c2.
 User retypes the command with a valid contact identifier format.
-  * Steps 1c-1c2 are repeated until the contact identifier is valid.
+  * Steps 3c-3c2 are repeated until the contact identifier is valid.
   * Use case resumes from step 4.